luapower/nw/nw.md

   * calling any method on a closed window results in error, except for win:free() which does nothing.
   * calling app:run() while running is a no op.
   * app:windows() can return dead windows (but not new windows).
-  * calling monitor functions on an invalid monitor object results in error (monitors can come and go too you know).
+  * calling display functions on an invalid display object results in error (monitors can come and go too you know).